 - Address the needs of all campers, including special challenges

-- Participate enthusiastically in all scheduled camp activities and maintain levels of high energy and interest all summer
+- Participate enthusiastically in all scheduled camp activities and maintain high energy and interest all camp activities

 - Uphold all aspects of The Knox School’s Code of Conduct